-4.4 Involvement of applicants
+4.5 Involvement of applicants

-Each IM has its own national processes and platforms to consult the applicants and inform them about TCRs with a major and medium impact.
+Each IM has its own national processes and platforms to consult the applicants and inform them about TCRs.
 These processes are described in the Network Statement of each IM.

 At Corridor level, the involvement of applicants is organised in the following way: